lel4866/CompareONEToTDA.cs/README.md

 ## Exporting the TDA data

-The TDA data is exported by running Think or Swim
+The TDA data is exported by running Think or Swim, selecting the Monitor tab, then the Activities and Positions tab, then clicking on the menu icon on the far right of the Position Statement window, and then selecting Export to File...

 ### This is what the TDA data looks like: